-You had served Miss Culbreth. in the Dominican Republic prior to the time that you served in this position on the Track II party?
+Miss Culbreth.
+You had served as Chief of Station in the Dominican Republic prior to the time that you served in this position on the Track II party?

-I have, after the assassination of Mr. Phillips.
-Trujillo.
+Mr. Phillips.
+I have, after the assassination of Trujillo.
 But as a student of Latin America, I was very much aware of this.
 So, there is another aspect of involvement.
 U.S. policy has been to retreat from Trujillo.
 We cut off our arms aid, we brought our Ambassador out of there.
 So, while those plans were going on we weren't "dealing with a friendly nation", relations were very bad.

+Miss Culbreth.
 Let me ask you this.
-After General Miss Culbreth.
-Schneider's death was his death characterized by you or by your colleagues in the CIA as having been an assassination?
+After General Schneider's death was his death characterized by you or by your colleagues in the CIA as having been an assassination?
 Mr. Phillips.
 It certainly was not.
 And I do not do that now.

-Miss Culbreth.
-You would not this day characterize his death as having been an assassination?
+You would not this day characterize Miss Culbreth. his death as having been an assassination?